Market icon

 Trump's travel ban removed by January 31?

-This market will resolve to "Yes" if any country named in President Donald Trump’s December 16, 2025, proclamation titled “Restricting and Limiting the Entry of Foreign Nationals to Protect the Security of the United States” is officially removed from the list of countries subject to full or partial entry suspensions by January 31, 2026, 11:59 PM ET.
+This market will resolve to "Yes" if any country named in President Donald Trump’s December 16, 2025, proclamation titled “Restricting and Limiting the Entry of Foreign Nationals to Protect the Security of the United States” is fully removed from the list of countries subject to full or partial entry suspensions by January 31, 2026, 11:59 PM ET.
 Otherwise, this market will resolve to "No".

 A country will be considered "removed" if any of the following occur: